Dōtaku

-According to Japanese folklore, dōtaku were used as emergency bells (such as a watch tower’s bell); intended especially in cases of invasion, particularly invaders from the Korean peninsula.
-When sentinels spotted invaders, they loudly rang the dōtaku as an alarm, so that people could hide themselves or their possessions, and to alert warriors to prepare themselves to repel the enemy.

-There is a dotaku museum devoted to the bells in Yasu city, in Shiga prefecture, in central Japan.
+The Yasu City History and Folklore Museum in Yasu, Shiga Prefecture, Japan (nicknamed the "dōtaku museum") has a permanent exhibition devoted to the bells.

 History

-During the Yayoi Era (400 B.C.E. – 300 C.E.), a great number of technological innovations occurred.
-Unlike the earlier nomadic Jōmon people, the Yayoi emphasized having large community settlements and the cultivation of rice.
-Along with these, they learned how to cast bronze and iron in order to create various metal objects such as weapons, mirrors, and several tools.
-Among the bronze objects, dotaku, one of the most distinctive objects of the era, were created.
-In recent years, dotaku have been studied by researchers in order to decipher their origins, how they were created, their various purposes, and the reasons for the images on the main body.
+During the Yayoi Era (1000 BCE – 300 CE), a great number of technological innovations occurred.
+Unlike the earlier nomadic Jōmon people, the Yayoi inhabited large community settlements and engaged in the cultivation of rice.
+Likewise, newly learnt metallurgical techniques afforded them the ability to cast metal objects in bronze and iron such as weapons, mirrors, and various tools, etc. Among their bronze creations, dōtaku, one of the most distinctive objects of the era, were created.
+In recent years, dōtaku have been studied by researchers in order to decipher their origins, how they were created, their various purposes, and the reasons or meaning behind the images on the main body.

 Origin

-Despite being a well-known artifact of the Yayoi era, the concept of dotaku did not initially originate in Japan.
+Despite being a well-known artifact of the Yayoi era, the concept of dōtaku did not initially originate in Japan.
 According to several studies, these bells are thought to be derived from "earlier, smaller Korean examples that adorned horses and other domesticated animals", from Chinese cattle bells, or Han Chinese zhong, which were bells without clappers used for composing ritual music.
-However, further studies show that the Yayoi did not have cattle farms, and although several dotaku do have suspension rings and clappers, they make "muffled tones" or "rattling sounds" when struck, suggesting that they were not meant to be rung.
+However, further studies show that the Yayoi did not have cattle farms, and although several dōtaku do have suspension rings and clappers, they make "muffled tones" or "rattling sounds" when struck, suggesting that they were not meant to be rung.
 Therefore, any bells from China were imported as ritual objects.

 Locations

-In total, over four hundred dotaku have been found in Japan, mainly in western Honshu, the Tokai District, Shikoku, and the Kansai region, namely Kyoto, Nara, and Osaka.
-The "first recorded discovery of dotaku" was in 662 C.E. at a temple located in Shiga Prefecture.
+In total, over four hundred dōtaku have been found in Japan, mainly in western Honshu, the Tokai District, Shikoku, and the Kansai region, namely Kyoto, Nara, and Osaka.
+The "first recorded discovery of dōtaku" was in 662 CE at a temple located in Shiga Prefecture.
 They are often "found buried on isolated hillsides" either ‘singly, [in] pairs, or in large groups" along with various bronze mirrors and weapons.
 When buried in groups, researchers have speculated that several clans each buried their only dotaku in one area to signify the unity of all the clans.